 Prove the Value of Your Collateral

-Depending on what you pledge as collateral, you’ll need to prepare the following statements to identify assets and their value when you apply for ABL finance.
+Depending on what you pledge as collateral, you’ll need to prepare the following statements to identify assets and their value when you apply for ABL financing.

-- Accounts Receivable Aging Statement: If you plan to offer up your outstanding accounts receivables as collateral, you’ll need to prepare an aging statement that shows open invoices, their terms and the number of days these invoices are past due.
+- Accounts Receivable Aging Statement: If you plan to offer up your outstanding accounts receivables as collateral, you’ll need to prepare an aging statement that shows open invoices, their terms and the number of days these invoices have been open.

 - Inventory List: If you seek to secure an asset loan backed by your inventory, a lender will request a detailed itemization, noting the location and resale value of each asset.